 moon run <target> command.
 This command requires a single argument, a

-primary target, which is the pairing of a project name and task name.
-In the
+primary target, which is the pairing of a scope and task name.
+In the example

 app, the task is

 When this command is ran, it will do the following: